 I bought a bottle of sauce and asked if they cooked the pork in the smokehouse.
 The fellow got defensive, explained that it got to be too much trouble, and insisted at length that the flavor of barbecue is all in the sauce: wood doesn’t matter.

-As good as their sauce is, the use of a wood-fired pit and good wood smoke, with the pork fat dripping onto the coals and adding pork fat smoke — that could send Morris’ pork to the next level.
+It’s a shame.
+The barbecue at Morris tastes very good, and I can’t say enough for the sauce, but wood does matter.
+As good as the Morris sauce is, if you added it to meat cooked over a wood-fired masonry pit — that could send Morris to the highest level.
 Sure, slow roasted pork tossed with vinegar and pepper — or in the Islands with sour orange juice and garlic — tastes good, great if you really know what you’re doing.
 It’s a wonderful combination, merging acidity with richness.
-But the wood smoke flavor is what makes barbecue so special.
-As it is, and considering the alternatives nearby, there’s not much reason, at least in terms of food, to go to Morris other than perhaps to buy some sauce.
-I wish I had continued on to Syd’s Catering down in Beaulaville.
+But the wood smoke and the smoke from pork fat dripping the coals … that makes for truly great barbecue.
+As it is, considering the great alternatives within easy reach (Ayden, with Bum’s and the Skylight Inn is only 13 miles away), it’s hard to devote a Saturday to Morris, except to stock up in their sauce.
+For the next Beer Snob Pig Picking, I think I’ll continue on to try Syd’s Catering down in Beaulaville.
 They, too, are only open Saturdays, and they cook with wood.
 Of course, I’d have to get up early, as I hear they often run out by noon.
 Wood smoke does that.